 wayland

-If the output confirms Wayland, install the PipeWire integration package:
+If the output confirms Wayland, check that the PipeWire package is installed:

 sudo apt install pipewire